AfolabiBUkky/sentiment-analysis-web-app/README.md

 * Lemmatization of words

 #### Sentiment Analysis
-* Show the sentiment of the finanancial statement
+* Show the sentiment of the Covid-19 vaccine tweets

 ### Prerequisites